panmitz/PyLOD/README.md

 PyLOD is a Python wrapper for exposing Linked Open Data from public SPARQL-served endpoints.
 It acts as an abstraction layer for the retrieval of structured data, such as classes, properties and individuals, without requiring any knowledge of SPARQL.

 ## Getting Started
-PyLOD is a minimal module for Python 2.x.
-Support for Python 3.x will be tested and added soon.
+PyLOD is a minimal module for Python (2.x. and 3.x).

 ### Prerequisites